willnewby/qq/README.md

 ## Configuration

-QQ can be configured via command-line flags or a configuration file.
+QQ can be configured via:
+1. Command-line flags
+2. Environment variables
+3. Configuration file

 By default, QQ looks for a `.qq.yaml` file in the current directory or home directory.

-Example configuration file:
+### Database Configuration

+You can configure the database connection using any of these methods:

+- Command-line flag: `--db-url=postgres://user:password@localhost:5432/yourdb`
+- Environment variable: `DATABASE_URL=postgres://user:password@localhost:5432/yourdb`
+- Configuration file: See example below

+### Example Configuration File

 ```yaml
 db_url: postgres://user:password@localhost:5432/yourdb